scipy-conference/scipy_proceedings/papers/libceed-paper/paper.rst

 .. class:: abstract

-   libCEED is a new open-source, lightweight matrix-free Finite Element library designed to leverage the next generation exascale machines by allowing a wide variety of applications to share highly optimized kernels. libCEED offers implementations, selectable at runtime, tuned for a variety of computational device types, including CPUs and GPUs. libCEED’s purely algebraic framework can unobtrusively be integrated in new and legacy software to provide performance portable applications.
-In this work, we present libCEED's newly available Python interface that opens up new strategies for parallelism and scaling in high-performance Python, without having to compromise ease of use.
+   libCEED is a new lightweight, open-source library for high-performance matrix-free finite element computations. libCEED offers a portable interface to high-performance implementations, selectable at runtime, tuned for a variety of current and emerging computational architectures, including CPUs and GPUs. libCEED’s interface is purely algebraic, facilitating co-design with vendors and enabling unintrusive integration in new and legacy software.
+   In this work, we present libCEED's newly-available Python interface, which opens up new strategies for parallelism and scaling in high-performance Python, without compromising ease of use.

 .. class:: keywords